Please note that Tapas no longer supports Internet Explorer.

 Tick, tock.

-Yves reached out instinctively, but Juno stepped back too quickly.
+Yves reached out, but Juno stepped back too quickly.
 She hadn't realized how close she was to the table and her hand crashed against something.
 Before she could process it, the birthday cake toppled over, splashing its contents across the floor with a horrible wet sound.
 A collective gasp filled the room, followed by a heavy silence that seemed to stretch forever.

 “Oh my God,” someone whispered.
 “She just ruined the cake.”